<

 Now we realise that view was misinformed.
 Those unorganised games played a vital role in children's development.
 They were about more than just fun; they were training grounds for life.

 To have just 27% of children playing outside today compared to 80% in the past represents a huge change to the nature of childhood experiences.
 It's logical to expect this to have consequences for young people’s development.
-As a society we're perhaps not taking seriously enough.
+As a society we're perhaps not taking this seriously enough.

 Helen Dodd, Professor of Child Psychology at University of Exeter